Billy McKinney Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 11th in the league with a collective 9.1 strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Orioles pitching staff ranks 11th in the league.

-- The Orioles have a 4.15 team ERA that ranks 15th among all MLB pitching staffs.
+- The Orioles have the 15th-ranked team ERA among all league pitching staffs (4.19).

-- Orioles pitchers combine to rank 12th in baseball in home runs given up (117 total, 1.1 per game).
+- Orioles pitchers combine to give up 120 total home runs at a rate of 1.2 per game (to rank 14th in baseball).

 © 2023 Data Skrive.
 All rights reserved.